vieravfg/Kickstarter-VBA/README.md

 ## VBA Scripts

 * [My VBA Script](VBA_scripts/HWSolution.bas) - This is my code for solving the homework and bonus part.
-* [My VBA Script](VBA_scripts/Resetscript.bas) - This code was for reseting the excel sheets and erasing the solutions in case it was needed.
+* [Reset Script](VBA_scripts/Resetscript.bas) - This code was for reseting the excel sheets and erasing the solutions in case it was needed.
 ## Screen Shots

 *  3 screen shots for each year of my results on the Multi Year Stock Data.